‘First in the Room, Back of the Line’: Doctors Revolt Over Stanford’s ‘Absurd’ Vaccine Rollout

 During the first week of coronavirus vaccinations in the U.S., Stanford’s resident physicians and fellows said they noticed senior doctors who were not working directly with COVID-19 patients had already received vaccines, ahead of frontline health workers.
 Many of those vaccinated were working from home or assigned to non-essential procedures, they said.

-“First in the room, back of the line,” workers chanted as they marched out of the Stanford Medical Center on Friday afternoon carrying signs.
-Videos and photos posted on social media show dozens of scrubs-clad hospital workers walking around the medical facility before congregating around a stairwell.
+“First in the room, back of the line,” workers chanted as they marched out of the center on Friday afternoon carrying signs.
+Videos and photos posted on social media show dozens of scrubs-clad workers walking around the medical facility before congregating at a stairwell.

 “I saw 16 Covid patients in the last 24 hours...More than Double the amount of residents getting the vaccine,” read one sign held up by a masked medical worker.